How successful is hypnotherapy at helping smokers?

 The report then goes on to say 'Blood tests are likely to be the only way of ascertaining whether people have given up smoking.'

-In some ways, you might be relieved to hear I can't follow up your therapy with blood tests.
-Unfortunately this also means I can't quote a success rate.
+In some ways, you might be relieved to hear I can't follow up on your therapy with blood tests.
+Unfortunately, this also means I can't quote a success rate.

 A few therapists are unaware of this regulation or choose to ignore it.
 If you see anyone quoting success rates, ask lots of questions.

 What evidence do they have to back up their claims?
 Can you see it before booking an appointment?
 How do they calculate their successes: how was information collected, over what period of time, how many people were involved?
 How long did clients have to stop for before being counted as a success?
 If you can't get proper answers, move on.

 Although I'm unable to publish personal success rates, there is information in the public domain which gives you an idea of how well hypnotherapy as a method works.